 That said, there is one exception.
 If you already own a home in an area that is discussing forming an HOA, you can likely opt out of joining.
 You can choose not to join a new HOA forming in your area if it wan’t in existence at the time you bought your home; but any owner that purchases your home from you in the future will not be granted the same exception.

 Enjoying Your HOA or Opt-Out of an HOA

 Since the majority of homes have HOA membership, you’ll want to at least make sure you are joining one that is well-run.
 An HOA is meant to preserve, or even increase, the value of your property.
 So the positives should outweigh any negatives.

 A healthy and well-run HOA charges dues that sufficiently cover the cost associated with maintaining your neighborhood’s amenities and shared spaces while also planning for future needs.
 It has homeowners with a shared vision for the community that cooperate and work together.
 Strong HOAs have diverse leadership that listens to feedback while creating logical and practical rules and regulations, and a membership of homeowners that follow these rules and regulations and submit to financial consequences for noncompliance.

 There are as many reasons to dislike HOAs as there are reasons to enjoy them.
 While moving into your dream home may require compromising on joining an HOA, it is possible to make HOA membership benefit you.

-Whether or not you are looking to purchase a home that requires HOA membership, LIST WITH ELIZABETH® can help!
+Whether or not you are looking to purchase a home that requires HOA membership or you’d rather opt-out of an HOA, LIST WITH ELIZABETH® can help!
 Contact us if you have specific concerns or questions about particular HOA rules in the neighborhoods we serve, or if you need helping to decide if an HOA is right for your situation.